-- There are a tremendous variety of subareas within the Sector Plan area - each with their own set of character defining elements including architectural styles and history, size and massing of buildings, land use, street trees and other landscaping, pedestrian accessibility, and overall condition of buildings and public infrastructure. - 2.
-Most of the Plan area is in very good condition, with some exceptions.
-Areas of concern are located in the southern portion of the Plan area rundown motels and properties along Central and Tijeras Avenues; in the eastern portion of the Plan area non-conforming parking lots, buildings in need of rehabilitation adjacent to and along Fourth Street.
+- 1. There are a tremendous variety of subareas within the Plan area each with their own set of character-defining elements, including architectural styles and history, size and massing of buildings, land use, street trees and other landscaping, pedestrian accessibility, and overall condition of buildings and public infrastructure. - 2.
+Most private property within the Plan area is in very good condition, with some exceptions.
+Areas of concern are located in the southern portion of the Plan area - rundown motels and properties along Central and Tijeras Avenues; in the eastern portion of the Plan area - non-conforming parking lots, buildings in need of rehabilitation adjacent to and along Fourth Street.